 Entry Visa / Authorisation for Temporary Stay (‘MVV’)

 All non-EU/EEA students entering the Netherlands will require an Entry Visa (‘MVV’), except nationals from Australia, Canada, Japan, Monaco, New Zealand, South Korea, the UK, the USA and Vatican City State.
 This Entry Visa is a sticker that is placed in your passport and is issued by the Dutch embassy or consulate in your country of origin.

-Additional conditions for students of the following nationalities:
+Additional conditions for Bachelor a/o Master students of the following nationalities:

 Nepal, Bangladesh, Pakistan, Cameroon and Nigeria.